thunderfood/Final.Project/README.md

-Completed a PC healtgh monitor system with AI analysis
+Completed a PC health monitor system with AI analysis